 After nearly two years of planning, a proposed mixed-use development near the border of Jersey City’s Greenville and Bergen-Lafayette neighborhoods has finally been approved.read more →

-RED BANK -- A year ago, the borough's Zoning Board rejected a 35-unit apartment project planned for the heart of downtown.read more →
+RED BANK -- A year ago, the borough's Zoning Board rejected a 35-unit apartment project planned for the heart of downtown.
+On Monday, the Planning Board approved essentially the same plan, after the proposal took an unorthodox path.read more →

 RED BANK -- The borough council on Monday approved a redevelopment plan that allows up to 35 apartments to be built on a downtown parcel, despite continued protest from some on the council.read more →